varfish-org/varfish-db-downloader/README.md

 ### Running in Test Mode

+TODO: This part is currently disabled in CI (`Run-Test-Mode` in `.github/workflows/main.yml`).
+TODO: pre-mehari workflow files are missing.

 The download of files can be disabled to enable a test mode.
 Instead, the files in `excerpt-data` are used when `CI=true` is set in the environment.